Investigation & Social Issues

 A protest music as old as time

-In the back streets of Anatolia, Turkey, a protest music as old as time resonates.
+In the back streets of Anatolia, Turkey, protest music resonates as old as time.

 Through their stories, words, and sounds, musicians weave a symphony of resistance against the threatening shadow of authoritarian rule.
 Their saz, a long-necked lute, becomes the sharp blade of a musical-political adventure.